aaron-grau/curic/rails/readings/dns.md

 ## History

-The "Domain Name System," or DNS, is a naming system that translates domain names to IP addresses (e.g., "www.example.com" translates to "93.184.216.119" and "2606:2800:220:6d:26bf:1447:1097:aa7").
+The "Domain Name System," or DNS, is a naming system that translates domain names to [IP addresses][tcp_ip_reading] (e.g., "www.example.com" translates to "93.184.216.119" and "2606:2800:220:6d:26bf:1447:1097:aa7").
 The DNS replaced an earlier system, called "HOSTS.TXT" that performed the same function, albeit on a much smaller, more analog scale (to add an address to the master file, one would have to call the holder of the text file by telephone).

 ## Domain Names